Holographic Algorithms Beyond Matchgates: Introduction

 For example, consider the problem of counting \textsc{Perfect Matching} on $G$.
 This problem corresponds to attaching the \textsc{Exact-One} function at every vertex of $G$.
 The \textsc{Exact-One} function is an example of a symmetric signature, which are functions that only depend on the Hamming weight of the input.
 We denote a symmetric signature by $f = [f_0, f_1, \ldots, f_n]$ where $f_w$ is the value of $f$ on inputs of Hamming weight $w$.
 For example, $[0,1,0,0]$ is the \textsc{Exact-One} function on three bits.
 The output is~$1$ if and only if the input is $001$, $010$, or $100$, and the output is~$0$ otherwise.

 Holant problems contain both counting constraint satisfaction problems and counting graph homomorphisms as special cases.
-All three classes of problems have received considerable attention, which has resulted in a number of dichotomy theorems (see~\cite{Lov67, HN90, DG00, BG05, DGP07, CC10, GGJT10, CCL13} and~\cite{BD07, Bul08, BG05, DGJ09, BDGJR09, CLX09a, CCL11, CHL12, DR10, GHLX11, CK12, CC12}).
-A recent dichotomy theorem for Holant problems with symmetric signatures was obtained in~\cite{CGW13}.
-As it turns out, the general (i.e.~not necessarily symmetric) case has a richer and more intricate structure.
+All three classes of problems have received considerable attention, which has resulted in a number of dichotomy theorems (see~\cite{Lov67, HN90, DG00, BG05, DGP07, BD07, DGJ09, BDGJR09, CC10, GGJT10, GHLX11, CCL16, CHL12, CK12, CC17, DR13, Bul13, CCL13, CLX14}).
+Despite the success with \#CSP and graph homomorphisms, the case with Holant problems is more difficult.
+Recently, a dichotomy theorem for Holant problems with symmetric signatures was obtained \cite{CGW16}, but the general (i.e.~not necessarily symmetric) case has a richer and more intricate structure.
 The same dichotomy for general signatures remains open.

-Our first main result makes a solid step forward in understanding holographic algorithms based on affine and product type signatures in this more difficult setting.
+Our first main result is an efficient procedure to decide whether a given Holant problem can be solved by affine or product-type signatures via holographic transformations.
+In past classification efforts, we have been in the same situation several times, where one concrete problem determines the complexity of a wide range of problems.
+However, the brute force way to check whether this concrete problem already belongs to known tractable classes is time-consuming.
+We hope that the efficient decision procedure given here mitigates this issue, and would help the pursuit towards a general Holant dichotomy.

-\begin{theorem} There is a polynomial time algorithm to decide, given a finite set of signatures $\mathcal{F}$, whether $\Holant(\mathcal{F})$ admits a holographic algorithm based on affine and product type signatures. \end{theorem}
+\begin{theorem} There is a polynomial-time algorithm to decide, given a finite set of signatures $\mathcal{F}$, whether $\Holant(\mathcal{F})$ admits a holographic algorithm based on affine or product-type signatures. \end{theorem}

-These holographic algorithms for $\Holant(\mathcal{F})$ are all polynomial time in the size of the problem input $\Omega$.
-The polynomial time decision algorithm of Theorem~\ref{thm:main:general} is on another level; they decide based on any specific set of signatures $\mathcal{F}$ whether the counting problem $\Holant(\mathcal{F})$ defined by $\mathcal{F}$ has such a holographic algorithm.
+The holographic algorithms for $\Holant(\mathcal{F})$ are all polynomial time in the size of the problem input $\Omega$.
+The polynomial time decision algorithm of Theorem~\ref{thm:main:general} is on another level; it decides based on any specific set of signatures $\mathcal{F}$ whether the counting problem $\Holant(\mathcal{F})$ defined by $\mathcal{F}$ has such a holographic algorithm.

-However, symmetric signatures are an important special case.
-Because symmetric signatures can be presented exponentially more succinctly, we would like the decision algorithm to be efficient when measured in terms of this succinct presentation.
+Symmetric signatures are an important special case.
+Because symmetric signatures can be presented exponentially more succinctly, we would like the decision algorithm to be efficient when measured in terms of this succinct description.
 An algorithm for this case needs to be exponentially faster than the one in Theorem~\ref{thm:main:general}.
 In Theorem~\ref{thm:main:symmetric}, we present a polynomial time algorithm for the case of symmetric signatures.
 The increased efficiency is based on several signature invariants under orthogonal transformations.